Whenever we make trips, friends and I rely heavily on Yelp to help find great places to grub. There never seems to be shortage of new places to try.

 Hot day + Frozen Hot Chocolate = Magical

-This drink in particular comes out in a huge class, topped with fresh whipped cream and chocolate shavings.
+This drink in particular comes out in a huge glass, topped with fresh whipped cream and chocolate shavings.
 The perfect indulgence for a hot day, that leaves me swinging my feet as I drink it.
 Note: it can get packed inside the restaurant, but they have a to-go window just outside that serves a limited menu, but most importantly serves their frozen hot chocolate.

 Located inside Venetian